 Liz Hodgkinson: author and journalist.

-Liz is now on Wikipedia.
+I am now on Wikipedia.
 The entry was created by web expert Ian Hudson, a sort of cousin.

-Tom’s wry, witty and informative new book, Business for Bohemians, was published in October 2016 by Penguin.
+Tom’s wry, witty and informative book, Business for Bohemians, was published in October 2016 by Penguin.
 The launch was held at the Marx Memorial Library in Clerkenwell.
 Workers and idlers of the world unite!

 Liz’s latest published books are:

-Dadi Janki: A Century of Service, the biography of the now 100-year old founder of the Brahma Kumaris outside India.
+Dadi Janki: A Century of Service is the biography of the now 100-year old founder of the Brahma Kumaris outside India.
 It is the story of one of the most unusual spiritual leaders of our time and takes the form of an affectionate appraisal of Dadi’s special qualities by those who have been inspired by her over the years.
 Published by Ocean Publishing in India in November 2015 and by BKIS in January 2016.

 From A Girl to a Man: How Laura Became Michael, is also the story of a remarkable individual.
 Born a biologically normal girl, Laura Dillon went to St Anne’s College, Oxford, in the 1930s and in the 1940s, had a series of pioneering operations to live as a man.
 Believed to be the very first person ever to change sex by means of hormonal and surgical treatment, Laura re-registered as a man in 1944.
 Michael later trained as a doctor, became heir to a title and ended his days as a Buddhist monk in India.
 His story is certainly unusual, and there is a poignant love story there as well.
 Liz was given unique access to Dillon’s intimate letters, here published for the first time.
 The book was published by Quartet in October 2015.

-Memoirs of a Party Animal: Seven Decades in Animal Welfare, by Angela Humphery and Liz Hodgkinson is also out, price £7.99.
-Former travel writer Angela, 85, has just retired after 75 years of raising funds for animals in distress all over the world, and this is her story.
+Memoirs of a Party Animal: Seven Decades in Animal Welfare, by Angela Humphery and Liz Hodgkinson is also available, price £7.99.
+Former travel writer Angela, 93, has just retired after nearly 80 years of raising funds for animals in distress all over the world, and this is her story.
 Angela has dedicated her life to ending the ill-treatment of animals, whether they are working animals, pets, farm animals, animals shipped from one country to another in packed crates, animals force-fed to produce foie gras, or circus, zoo or safari animals.
 From rhinos and elephants to monkeys, overbred dogs and bears bred for their bile, Angela has drawn attention to their plight and ceaselessly campaigned to end animal cruelty wherever it is found.
 The book is illustrated with many wonderful pictures of the animals she has helped to rescue and given a better life.
 Available from Amazon and Lulu and some bookshops.
 A heartwarming read.

-Liz’s first e-book, Happy to be Single, is out and available on Amazon.
+Liz’s e-book, Happy to be Single, is out and available on Amazon.
 In an age where everybody seems desperate to pair up, we have forgotten that there are immense pleasures and advantages in living the single life.
 This book, first written 20 years ago, is now issued in e-format - which was not available in those days—making it accessible to everybody at a very low price.

-Obsessive Love, Liz’s second ebook, is now out and can also be found on Amazon.
+Obsessive Love, Liz’s second ebook, is out and can also be found on Amazon.
 This tells the true story of Liz’s unrequited love affair with a glamorous older student at university, and also analyses the agonising phenomenon of obsessive love, how and why it happens and what you can do about it.
 The book also describes some famous cases of obsession, from Charlotte Bronte to poet Kathleen Raine and writer Elizabeth Smart, who were all obsessed by charismatic men who did not return their love.
 A must-read.

 For more information about these and other titles, visit endeavourpress.com More of Liz’s existing titles were published in e-format during 2013.